Mary McCarthy (CIA): Leak scandal

 On April 21, 2006, it was reported that a CIA employee was dismissed for releasing classified material.
 The employee was subsequently identified as Mary McCarthy by the New York Times and other news organizations.
 Sources said the firing occurred after a polygraph examination indicated the possibility of deception and she subsequently admitted revealing classified information.
 McCarthy reportedly had leaked information to the Washington Posts Dana Priest on several occasions.
 Her identity has as yet not been confirmed officially by government sources; however, several CIA spokespersons have talked to the press about the incident.
 CIA spokeswoman Michele Neff is quoted as saying, "This CIA officer acknowledged having unauthorized discussions with the media in which the officer knowingly shared classified intelligence, including operational information."

 On April 24, McCarthy's lawyer, Ty Cobb, told the New York Times that she "categorically denied leaking classified information [and] having access to the information attributed to her".
 It was not in dispute that she had unauthorized contact with reporters.
 NBC's Andrea Mitchell called such contact a "firing offense", adding, "but no one can recall anyone being fired for this".
-Prior to being firing, she had submitted her resignation on February 7, 2006, and her scheduled last day of work was April 30.
+Prior to being fired, she had submitted her resignation on February 7, 2006, and her scheduled last day of work was April 30.
 On the same day, a Newsweek story quoted Beers as saying that she "categorically denie[d] being the source of the leak".
 The same Newsweek article reported that a "counter-terrorism official ... acknowledged that in firing McCarthy, the CIA was not necessarily accusing her of being the principal, original, or sole leaker of any particular story".

 According to David Johnston and Scott Shane of the New York Times, "In an effort to stem leaks, the Bush administration launched several initiatives this year [2006] targeting journalists and national security employees.
 They include FBI probes, extensive polygraphing inside the CIA and a warning from the Justice Department that reporters could be prosecuted under espionage laws."Espionage Act of 1917 is in U.S. Code Title 18, Part I, Chapter 37.

 As yet, no criminal charges have been filed against McCarthy.
 The media has also reported that intelligence and law enforcement officials indicated that charges would not likely be filed against McCarthy.
 According to news reports, other CIA officials have leaked classified information without being fired or prosecuted.
 Most notable among these is Paul R. Pillar who leaked portions of a classified National Intelligence Estimate he worked on.